 Use a Gentle Eye Makeup Remover to Avoid Tugging

 While it may be tempting to rub your eyes raw while removing your eye makeup after a long evening, this can cause some serious distress to your lids.
-Ross notes the actual makeup products you use doesn't inherently cause wrinkles, but the application and, even more importantly, the removal of it can be traumatic to this delicate area of the skin.
+Ross notes the actual makeup products you use don't inherently cause wrinkles, but the application and, even more importantly, the removal of it can be traumatic to this delicate area of the skin.
 "Finding a gentle, but effective makeup remover that doesn't strip the eyelid skin of natural oils or require manual scrubbing to be effective is important," she says.
 This makeup remover, as recommended by Ross, melts away makeup with natural fruit acids and oils.

 Do Eyelid Exercises